What is the Best Rim Joist Insulation? (Spray Foam vs Fiberglass vs Foam Board)

 - Polyiso can suffer from decreased insulating abilities over time.

-- Slightly more expensive than traditional insulation materials.
+- Foam board is slightly more expensive than traditional insulation materials.

 Rim Joist Fiberglass Insulation: Pros and Cons